ms1963/CollatzLibrary/README.md

 for sharing my enthusiasm with others.

 I added a demo to the library so that it can also be executed as a standalone program.
-The demo also illustrates how the library might be used.
+In addition, the demo illustrates how the library might be used.